eladkarako/exiftool-source/README.md

-         3) The maker note information is copied as a block, so it isn't affected like other information by subsequent tag assignments on the command line.
+         3) The maker note information is copied as a block, so it isn't affected like other information by subsequent tag assignments on the command line, and individual makernote tags may not be excluded from a block copy.
 Also, since the PreviewImage referenced from the maker notes may be rather large, it is not copied, and must be transferred separately if desired.